 Pick-up Locations and Schedule

 Our Winter CSA includes 10 biweekly deliveries from mid-October through early March, with a two-week break from Dec.
 25 – Jan.
 7. Shares are delivered to a central location for pick-up at a preset day and time.
-Our pick-up locations and schedule for 2016-17 are as follows.
+Our pick-up locations and schedule for 2017-18 are as follows:

-Share prices include 10 baskets of produce at an average value of $50 each, plus a small delivery fee, for total pricing as follows:
+Share prices include 10 biweekly baskets of produce, plus a small delivery fee for locations off the farm:

-Our CSA Member Agreement outlines the agreement between our farm and you.
+Our CSA Member Agreement outlines the agreement between our farm and you, and our CSA FAQs page answers commonly asked questions.
 Please review before joining.
 If you still have questions, please don’t hesitate to contact us before purchasing a share.